 We do not call you out or ask you to stand.
 Usually, Pastor Jim allows time in the service for a “meet and greet,” and everyone says hello to those around them.
 We are a friendly bunch, so someone will undoubtedly welcome you to the church.
 You will likely be handed a visitor’s card that you may optionally complete.
 If you would like to receive a call from the pastor – or a visit – mark that on the card.
 It’s a good way to connect with the church if you want.

 Music at Branson First Church of the Nazarene is a mixture of contemporary Christian songs and best-loved hymns.
 The words are always shown on a screen at the front of the church and the congregation is encouraged to sing along.
 We do have a choir that sings on special occasions throughout the year.
-We have a worship team led by Jason and Desta Prichett that includes part of the choir.
-Instruments include a grand piano, Desta on keyboards, and Jason on guitar.
-The song service, announcements, prayer, and such usually last about 40 minutes
+We have worship teams led by Marci Westermier that include parts of the choir and many others from the church.
+The song service, announcements, prayer, and the message usually last about an hour.

 We use the complete New and Old Testaments.
 Many folks in our church prefer the King James or New King James Version, and many prefer the NIV or NASB.
 We do not dictate what translation you use.

 We ain’t fancy.
 Some folks dress up, some don’t.
-We don’t run anyone off or turned up our noses at anyone.
+We don’t run anyone off or turn up our noses at anyone.
 Just dress comfortably; we are a casual bunch.